 6. Be conscious of how you’re feeling: If you’re beginning to get overwhelmed or you want to steer clear of sensitive topics, allow yourself to take a moment and regroup in another room - away from the commotion.
-It’s important for care partners and people living with dementia to keep calm and avoid undue stress.
+Take a bio break or step outside and breathe in some crisp air.

 7. Mind your stress levels: Healthy body, healthy brain!
-When you’re stressed you won’t be functioning as well as you could be, regardless of whether you’re a care partner or a person living with dementia - and stress can be harmful to your physical and mental health.
+When you’re stressed you won’t be functioning as well as you could be - and stress can be harmful to your physical and mental health.

 8. Reconsider the traditional holiday shopping: You may want to avoid the mayhem of the malls and the backlog of holiday traffic.
 Be creative, look for alternative ways to give gifts and stick to a manageable budget.
 Try shopping online.
-You can also send money or ask friends or relatives to pick things up while they’re out.
+You can also send money or ask people to pick things up while they’re out.
 Arrange within the group to play secret Santa and focus on buying for one person.
 Make your own gifts at home.
-And if none of the options sound interesting, you can always re-gift some items you may have tucked away in storage.
+And if none of these options sound interesting, consider re-gifting some items you may have tucked away in storage.

 9. Support yourself when cooking for the holidays: Take the easy way out.
 Make cooking dinner a fun, calm, collaborative event where others can contribute.
-Potlucks are very popular.
+Potlucks are usually a hit.

 10. Exercise: Healthy body = healthy brain.
 Exercise increases your endorphins, reduces your risk of diabetes, stroke, high blood pressure and cholesterol.
-It’s also excellent for your cardiovascular system and can help reduce the risk of things like vascular dementia.
-It also allows more oxygen to get to the brain, paving the way for better brain function and helps relieve stress.
+It’s excellent for your cardiovascular system and can help reduce the risk of things like vascular dementia.
+It also allows more oxygen to get to the brain, paving the way for better brain function and relieves stress.

-11. Add your favorite physical activity to your wish list for the holidays – try snow shoeing, ice skating, skiing or a brisk walk in the park.
+11. Add your favourite physical activity to your wish list for the holidays: Try snow shoeing, ice skating or a brisk walk in the park.
 It will help keep stress at bay and burn off calories.

-12. Last but not least - enjoy the holidays with your loved ones: Live in the moment.
-Aim to create moments of joy instead of entire evenings or full days Take photos and videos and capture those memories you’ll want to cherish into the future!
+12. Last but not least - focus on gratitude for small things: Live in the moment.
+Aim to create moments of joy instead of entire evenings or full days.
+Take photos and videos and capture those memories you’ll want to cherish in the future!